BDanaE24/PROIECT-PRACTIC-TESTARE-MANUALA/README.md

 ## 1.2 Functionalities in scope

-Here we should write all the functionalities that are included in the release. e.g .(example given) Add funds, Withdraw funds, Send money, Monthly funds report, Transactions of the account, Remaining funds, Security settings, Security Improvements
+Here we should write all the functionalities that are included in the release. e.g.(example given) Add funds, Withdraw funds, Send money, Monthly funds report, Transactions of the account, Remaining funds, Security settings, Security Improvements

 - The features in scope for testing: Add funds, Withdraw funds, Send money
 - Testing types used: functional testing, GUI testing